axv0419/streams-project-bootstrap/Readme.md

 > __CI in action__

+### 3. Project Setup Guide

-Use this project to bootstrap Gradle projects for CI/CD using Google Cloud Build.
+Follow the steps below to bootstrap a Spring Boot microservices project for automated build using Google Cloud Build and automated deployment to Google Kubernetes engine.

+#### Prerequisites

->> Use a workspace folder such as  `c:\workspace` on windows or  `~/workspace` on unix
+* Use a workspace folder such as  `c:\workspace` on windows or  `~/workspace` on unix
+* IDE such as IntelliJ or VSCode
+* Unix like shell on your laptop.
+Windows users can use Ubuntu with windows subsystem for Linux ** Google Cloud SDK
+** kubectl binary
+* Git binary
+* Slack Account
+* Maven + Gradle + JDK 1.8

+#### Steps

 Step 1.

-Create a Spring boot project using (Spring Initilizer)[https://start.spring.io/].
+Create a Spring boot project using [Spring Initilizer](https://start.spring.io/) .
 Download and expand the generated file to your workspace folder.

 This would be your `project folder`